bl-ake/relucent/README.md

 </div>

-A Python package for computing the polyhedra of ReLU networks!
+Relucent is a Python package for computing the polyhedra of ReLU networks!
+Its main features include:
+- Distributed calculation of the activation regions of ReLU networks via local search
+- Visualization of ReLU complexes in two or three dimensions
+- Automatic compatibility with existing PyTorch networks
+- Computation of the complex's dual graph in [NetworkX Graph](https://networkx.org/documentation/stable/tutorial.html) format

 Relucent differs from existing packages (for example, check out [CanonicalPoly 2.0](https://github.com/mmasden/canonicalpoly2.0) by Marissa Maden and [SplineCam](https://github.com/AhmedImtiazPrio/SplineCAM) by Ahmed Imtiaz Humayun) because it avoids computing vertices of the complex.
 This tradeoff changes which computations are efficient for a given network architecture, in particular allowing local search of the complex for networks with higher input dimensions.
-This package also extends [GoL Toolbox](https://github.com/cglrtrgy/GoL_Toolbox) by Turgay Caglar, implementing functionality for things like distributed search, visualization, and analysis of polyhedra with codimension > 0.
+This package also extends the functionality of [GoL Toolbox](https://github.com/cglrtrgy/GoL_Toolbox) by Turgay Caglar.
 If you do not need a Python package, you might be interested in [Neural Network Elements](https://github.com/gtri/neural-network-elements) by Andrew Tawfeek, which provides an interactive interface for visualizing 2-input networks.

 ## Environment Setup
-1. Install Python 3.13
+1. Install Python >= 3.11
 2. Install [PyTorch](https://pytorch.org/get-started/locally/)
 3. Run `pip install relucent`